mingxili2208/fsm2208/Docs/vive_tracker/tracker_transform.md

 4. definition of the point_orientation

-    we need to define the coordinate_system of tracker and the orientation of how to turn it.~~ ~~The guidelines have given a defination of tracker_coordinate as the picture shows
+    we need to define the coordinate_system of tracker and the orientation of how to turn it.

+    The guidelines have given a defination of tracker_coordinate as the picture shows

     ![4-1](img/2024-07-10-09-57-36.png)

-    we may use this as the definition of the tracker_coordinate

-    and define that :
+    we may use this as the definition of the tracker_coordinate ,and define that :

     **The tracker's z-axis is parallel to the SandBox's z-axis, which is 0 degrees.**

 ## SandBox_coordinate

-the coordinate of sandbox is also a right-handed system, however it been designed as use z as the upward.
+the coordinate of sandbox is also a right-handed system, however it been designed as using z axis as the upward.

 For the sake of consistency, we swap the y and z of the sandbox, that is, use y to represent upward.